firebolt-db/godocs/docs/Guides/loading-data/loading-data-sql.md

 ## Continue loading even with errors

 By default, if Firebolt runs into an error when loading your data, the job will stop loading and end in error.
-If you want to continue loading your data even in the presence of errors, set `MAX_ERRORS_PER_FILE` to a percentage or integer larger than `0`.
-Then, `COPY FROM` will continue to load data until it exceeds the specified percent based on the total number of rows in your data.
-If you enter an integer number between `0` and `100`, `COPY FROM` will interpret the integer as a percentage of rows.
+If you want to continue loading your data even in the presence of errors, set `MAX_ERRORS_PER_FILE` to a percentage or integer larger than `0`. `COPY FROM` will then continue to load data until it exceeds the specified percent based on the total number of rows in your data.
+If you enter an integer between `0` and `100`, `COPY FROM` will interpret the integer as a percentage of rows.

 For example, if `MAX_ERRORS_PER_FILE` is set to `3` or `3%`, `COPY FROM` will load data until more than `3%` of the rows have errors, and then return an error.
 Setting `MAX_ERRORS_PER_FILE` to either `100` or `100%` allows the loading process to continue even if every row has an error.
 If all rows have errors, no data will load into the target table.